gkordo/geotagging/README.md

 <h3>Instructions</h3>

+In order to make possible to run the project you have to set all necessary argument in the file <a href="https://github.com/gkordo/GeoTag/blob/master/config.properties">config.properties</a>.

+_Input File Format_
-All necessary argument are given in the file <a href="https://github.com/gkordo/GeoTag/blob/master/config.properties">config.properties</a>.
-The format of the records in the dataset that are given as training or test set have to be the following.
+The dataset's records, that are given as training or test set, have to be in the following format.

 				imageID, userID, lat, lon, tags